My favorite quote:

 I am an astrophysicist, who studies the faintest and most dark-matter-dominated galaxies in the universe.

 When I was little, I admired the stars at the night sky.
 Now, as an astrophysicist, I have the tools to reach those stars and I want to learn more about the Universe and how it came to be the way it is today.
 I simply enjoy feeding my curiosity and following my passion to discover.

 My academic career began with a B.S. in physics from Bilkent University in Turkey, followed by a master's degree from Texas Tech University.
-I obtained my Ph.D. degree in Astrophysics from the University of Minnesota-Twin Cities.
-After three-year postdoctoral research at the University of Arizona, I became an NSF & KICP Fellow at the University of Chicago.
-I use both large photometric surveys from ground-based and space telescopes in order to discover and characterize the smallest and faintest galaxies in the universe, and the role of dark matter in their formation.
+I received my Ph.D. in Astrophysics from the University of Minnesota-Twin Cities.
+After three years of postdoctoral research at the University of Arizona and two years of NSF and KICP Postdoctoral Fellowships at the University of Chicago, I am now an Assistant Professor of Physics and Astronomy at Dartmouth College.
+I use large photometric surveys to discover and characterize the smallest and faintest galaxies in the universe, and the role of dark matter in their formation.
 My research sometimes takes me to cool observatories like Maunakea Observatories, Las Campanas Observatory, and Cerro Tololo Inter-American Observatory.